MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 * Behind the scenes, the backfill process splits the data to backfill into multiple batches and executes several ingest operations to backfill the view.
 * The process might take a very long while to complete when the number of records in source table is large.
 The process duration depends on cluster size.
 Track the progress of the backfill using the [`.show operations`](../operations.md#show-operations) command.
-* Transient failures that occur as part of the backfill process are retried, but if all retries are exhausted, the command will fail and a manual re-execution of the create command is required.
+* Transient failures that occur as part of the backfill process are retried.
+If all retries are exhausted, the command will fail and a manual re-execution of the create command is required.
 * Considering the above, it is not recommended to use backfill when number of records in source table exceeds `number-of-nodes X 200 million` (sometimes even less, depending on the complexity of the query).
 As an alternative, see the [backfill by move extents](#backfill-by-move-extents) option.

 * Using the backfill option is not supported for data in cold cache.
 Increase the hot cache period, if necessary, for the duration of the view creation.
 This may require scale-out.